Warbo/chriswarbo-net/unfinished/scheme_geometric_algebra.md

 These non-`rational` numbers do not appear on the familiar [number line](https://en.wikipedia.org/wiki/Number_line).
 We'll give their geometric interpretation later, with a section explaining each flavour.
-For now we'll just treat them as symbolic constants, just like we treat [τ](https://tauday.com/tau-manifesto), [𝑒](https://en.wikipedia.org/wiki/E_(mathematical_constant)), [ϕ](https://en.wikipedia.org/wiki/Golden_ratio), etc.
+For now we'll just treat them as symbolic constants, the same way we treat [τ](https://tauday.com/tau-manifesto), [𝑒](https://en.wikipedia.org/wiki/E_(mathematical_constant)), [ϕ](https://en.wikipedia.org/wiki/Golden_ratio), etc.